Ajit Gulabchand: Career

+He continues to serve as a Director in Hincon Finance, Hincon Holdings, Western Securities, Champali Garden, Shalaka Investment, and Gulabchand Foundation.

 He is a founding member of the World Economic Forum's Disaster Resource Network and a member of the National Council of Confederation of Indian Industry (CII).
-He is a promoter of the Lavasa township, intended to be India's first new hill station since independence.
+He was a promoter of the Lavasa township, which was intended to be India's first new hill station since independence.